joshlebed/claude-project-template/.project-docs-template/INDEX_TEMPLATE.md

 **Start here:**

-1. Read `PROGRESS.md` → See what's done and what's next
+1. Read `PROGRESS.md` - See what's done and what's next
-2. Read `NEXT_STEPS.md` → Get exact next task (if complex project)
+2. Read `NEXT_STEPS.md` - Get exact next task with code snippets
 3. Implement the changes
-4. Update `PROGRESS.md` → Mark complete, update percentage
+4. Update `PROGRESS.md` and `NEXT_STEPS.md` - Mark complete, update percentage, reorder tasks, make changes.
+This step is essential.
+You will often discover things while implementing that will change the plan or raise new questions about implementation.
+You should update the plan as much as possible and reorganize `PROGRESS.md` and `NEXT_STEPS.md` as needed.
+Surface all questions and important changes to the human.

 ---